 2. Create PST import job

-To create a PST import job in Microsoft 365 compliance center, follow these steps:
+To create a PST import job in Microsoft Purview compliance portal, follow these steps:

 - Choose Import